Arabic Alphabet: The Guide to Learning the Arabic Letters and Script

 Problem: There are many Arabic letters whose pronunciation is unfamiliar and tricky.

-Solution: First of all, I’d never buy any beginner-level course that doesn’t include audio.
-And by that I mean human audio, not computer voices (looking at you, Duolingo!), because I don’t want to sound like a robot.
+Solution: First of all, I’d never buy any beginner-level course that doesn’t include recordings of real speakers, because that’s the pronunciation I want to learn from.

 Pronunciation is crucial to get right.
 But if you are stuck on the sound of a particular letter, you can find hundreds of audio examples at www.forvo.com.